Are Cases Where Children Are Left in Hot Vans Preventable?

 Yes.
 This can be prevented 100% of the time.

-What Do We Expect Dallas Daycare Centers To Do?
+What Do We Expect Texas Daycare Centers to Do?

 At a minimum, we expect daycare centers to have the following:

-- A system in place to ensure that all kids are safe accounted for and the van is checked and locked up.
+- A system in place to ensure that all kids are safe accounted for and the vehicle is checked and locked up.

-- Accountability to ensure that all kids are protected and safe.
+- Accountability must be in place to ensure that all kids are protected and safe.

 Why are Kids Being Left in Vans While Attending Daycare?

 Unfortunately, we have seen a trend of kids being left on vans at daycare centers throughout Texas.
-This is happening for a few different reasons but the main reason is no system in place to track the kids and ensure the van is locked and cleared to prevent re-entry into the van.
+This is happening for a few different reasons, but the main reason is that there is no system in place to track the kids and ensure the van is locked and cleared to prevent re-entry into the van.

 Here are a few of the reasons we are seeing kids being left on the vans: